theolivenbaum/resin/README.md

 a kind of search engine that lets you talk to your data using natural language or structured queries.
 Resin is at least those three things but probably more.

-You can install it in the cloud, distributed onto many machines each one carrying collections of collections and indices for each (analyzed) key in each collection while running one central postings server.
+You can install it in the cloud distributed onto many machines, each one carrying collections of collections and indices for each (analyzed) key in each collection, while running one central postings server.
 Or you can run it on your laptop.

 Here is a non-exhaustive list of features.